Children’s well-being and happiness is at the very heart of Burstow’s ethos.

 Burstow have a highly trained ELSA (emotional literacy support assistant).
 You will be notified by the school’s SENCo should we feel your child would benefit from seeing our ELSA.
 Examples of work covered during their sessions are social skills, emotions, bereavement, attachment, social stories and therapeutic stories, anger management, self-esteem and friendships.
 In addition, targeted research based interventions such as Superflex and Lego Therapy are used to address these areas.

 Burstow have bought in the support of Learning Space.
-Eleanor from Learning Space comes in to our school once a week to work with children and families who we have referred to her.
+Mina from Learning Space comes in to our school once a week to work with children and families who we have referred to her.
 She enjoys helping them focus on the positives in their lives and to find their own solutions to difficulties.
 Please click here for more information.
-If you feel your child may benefit from the support of Learning Space, please contact Louise Plowman, our Family Liaison Officer who will talk you through the service and decide if a referral is appropriate.
+If you feel your child may benefit from the support of Learning Space, please contact Miranda Attwater, our Family Liaison Officer who will talk you through the service and decide if a referral is appropriate.

 The whole school have adopted the JIGSAW scheme of work to cover the personal, social, health and economic (PSHE) curriculum.
 Jigsaw, the mindful approach to PSHE, is just that: an original and comprehensive scheme of learning which integrates personal, social, health and economic education with emphasis on emotional literacy, mental health and spirtual, moral and cultural development (SMSC), especially spiritual development.
 Jigsaw aims to help children know and value who they really are and how they relate to other people in this ever-changing world.
 Classes have weekly JIGSAW lessons and each half term a new piece of the puzzle is launched in assembly.